germanSEA/sayopensesame--COOKIE-CLICKER-DEV-MENU-/README.md

-Forces sayopensesame on your Computer.
+Forces saysopensesame on your Computer.
 Your welcome. :)